stanislaw/software-engineering-principles/README.md

-# Notes on Software Engineering
+# Software Engineering Principles

-This repository contains a collection of notes and lessons learned that I have gathered over time during my work as a software engineer.
+This repository is a collection of principles, observations, and lessons learned from professional software engineering.

-These notes are not strict instructions to be followed; rather, they serve as soft guidelines and recommendations.
-They are most valuable when considered as a whole.
-Taken individually, some notes may even appear to contradict one another.
-Following them too rigidly can diminish their usefulness or, in some cases, lead to negative outcomes.
-There may also be some overlap between notes, so it's important not to interpret them too literally.
+The goal is not to prescribe strict rules, but to capture practical guidance that has proven useful in real engineering work.
+Many of these principles complement one another, and some may even appear to conflict depending on the context.
+They should therefore be understood as heuristics rather than absolute rules.

-Most of the notes are my own observations, though I occasionally quote from influential books and other resources.
-All notes with quotations include references to their sources.
+Most of the content is based on my own experience, supplemented where appropriate with ideas from books, articles, and other resources.
+Whenever I quote or closely reference external material, I include the original source.

-This repository is currently a draft, far from complete, and organized arbitrarily.
-Please do not expect it to be polished.
+The repository is a work in progress.
+It is being continuously expanded, reorganized, and refined as new ideas emerge and existing ones are improved.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->